top of page

 Training through Perimenopause & Menopause

-During these transitional years, the role of physical activity becomes even more important than ever.
-It's during this time that women have an increased risk for cardiovascular disease, osteoporosis, decreased bone mineral density, musculoskeletal symptoms, depression & obesity.
+Physical activity becomes even more important than ever.
+It's during this time that women have an increased risk for cardiovascular disease, decreased bone mineral density, musculoskeletal symptoms, depression & obesity.
 Studies have shown that as many as 60% of perimenopausal women are overweight and there's a strong association that this added weight causes more severe symptoms.
+The added body fat contributes to the amount of toxic estradiol, which is now unopposed by Progesterone.
+Women never stop making Estradiol, it is made in our fat cells.
 Age-related muscle and strength loss is expedited in menopausal women, and this issue is exacerbated by low levels of physical activity.

 Exercise yields many health benefits, and is an effective way to decrease cardiovascular disease, stroke, hypertension, type 2 diabetes, osteoperosis, obesity, anxiety & depression.
-Additionally, exercise improves brain function. muscle strength and balance, relieves symptoms of axniety and depression.
+Additionally, exercise improves brain function, muscle strength, balance, and can relieve symptoms of anxiety and depression.
 Benefits of physical activity causes elevations in moods that can still be present for 24 hours after exercising.

-Research has shown that for exercise to have a maximum benefit on symptom relief and improved quality of life during this transition, it should be of Moderate intensity - not Low or High intensity exercise.
-The benefits of this type of exercise has been proven to enhance mood & have a significant effect on reducing hot flashes, night sweats, weight gain, bloating, and more.
-Women with low physical activity levels report the highest frequency of symptoms.
+Research has shown that for exercise to have a maximum benefit on symptom relief and improved quality of life during this transition, it should be of moderate intensity - not Low or High intensity exercise.

 At ARC Fitness, I have the perfect program for women who are going through this mid-life phase.
 I offer a 60 minute workout which combines 30 minutes of one-on-one personal training with 30 minutes of total-body, weight-bearing cardio.
-This 60 minute workout is available for just $400/10 sessions!!
-That works out to just $40/hour!
-It's very popular, with many women choosing to do this 2-3 times each week.
+This 60 minute workout is very popular, with many women choosing to exercise 2-3 times each week.
 The training is completely customized to bring each client to their goals, and the cardio is very effective and easily adapted to each user's needs.

 bottom of page